radekstepan/burnchart/README.md

 ## Use:

-1. Start a node server using `.webserver.sh`.
+1. Start a node server using `.webserver.sh`
 2. Visit [http://0.0.0.0:3000/](http://0.0.0.0:3000/)

 ## Example: